oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     ![](images/patching-ui6.png "patching-ui6")

     We see that the Deployment procedure with the name "Attach" has completed successfully.
-    Let's click on "Update" and review the steps performed.
+    Let's click on the Deployment procedure with the name "Update" and review the steps performed.
     ![](images/patching-ui7.png "patching-ui7")

 9. With both Deployment procedures completed successfully, let's go back to the databases homepage by navigating to ***Targets -> Databases***.